Office of the Inspector General

 Chicago Housing Authority (CHA) OIG

 Chicago, IL 60606

-All employees are required to report law violations, Employee Hand Book breaches and public health and safety risks.
-All citizens have a moral responsibility to report violations to assure that taxpayers' monies are well spent.
+All employees are required to report violations of the law and violations fo the CHA Code of Conduct.
+Furthermore, ALL citizens have a moral responsibility to report violations to assure that taxpayer money is well spent.

 WHAT DO I NEED TO KNOW WHEN CONTACTING THE OIG?There are several things to keep in mind when reporting fraud, waste, abuse, and serious mismanagement.
 Immediate reporting is necessary, while facts are still fresh in the mind of the complainant.
 All reports must answer the questions who, what, when, where, why, and how.